lmbotin/gana-ai-insurance/README.md

 npm run dev
 ```

-Then go to http://localhost:5173, sign up, navigate to Claims > Chat with Sarah and start a conversation.
+Then go to http://localhost:5173, sign up, navigate to Claims > Chat with Sarah and start a conversation

 ---